vlifesystems/financialoptomist.com/content/articles/2018-11-01-a-low-income-couple-buying-a-house-in-bristol.md

 Working towards better paying jobs will probably make the biggest difference and should be taken seriously as if they could both earn even an extra £1/hour, this would come to an extra £1820/year or £151/month.
 Therefore the plan would become much quicker and easier to achieve.

-Now that the plan has been created it is clear that it can be done and they now need to take the first steps on what will be a long road, but with hard work and a bit of luck they will reach their goal and be able to buy a house of their own.
+Now that the plan has been created it is clear that it can be done and they now need to take the first steps on what will be a long road, but with hard work and a bit of luck they will reach their goal and be able to buy a place of their own.